adanek/Super-Trumpf-Tirol/README.md

 Super Trumpf Tyrol
 ==================

-A classic super trumpf game which uses the cities from tyrol as cards as a responsiv website
+A classic super trumpf game which uses the cities from Tyrol as cards as a responsive website using the play! framework.